 In these five idyllic port towns, we sample village life: fishing for anchovies at midnight, savoring the best pesto, picking grapes, and cheering cliff divers as we hike the "walkway of love."
-Each pastel town is a delight, but my favorite is Vernazza - where Giovanni makes pasta and Granelli sells porcini mushrooms at the tiny street market.
+Each pastel town is a delight, but Rick's favorite is Vernazza — where Giovanni makes pasta and Granelli sells porcini mushrooms at the tiny street market.
 We side-trip to Carrara's historic quarries where Michelangelo selected his marble, then return to Vernazza to stroll its only street (with the entire village) as the sun sets.

 For a guided visit, Sara Paolini is excellent (mobile 347-888-3833, email@example.com).
 She is accustomed to meeting drivers at the Carrara freeway exit, or she can pick you up at the train station.

 While filming, Rick stayed at a private apartment in Vernazza.
 The apartment requires a minimum 7-night stay and can be booked through Albergo Barbara, tel. & fax 0187-812-398, mobile 338-793-3261, firstname.lastname@example.org.

 See the Travel Details above for recommendations highlighted in bold, excerpted from Rick's guidebooks.

 Hi, I'm Rick Steves.
 And we're travel partners once again as we explore more of the best of Europe.
 This time we return to my favorite stretch of entire Mediterranean coastline — Italy's Cinque Terre.

 For me, the best bits of Italy are traffic free — and in the towns of the Cinque Terre there's not a vespa or Fiat in sight.
 While we won't be visiting any art galleries, we will dive headlong into Italian culture.